yambo-code/yambopy/docs/source/tutorial.rst

 **2. GW convergence**

 Afterwards you can run a GW calculation using the `gw_si.py` script and a Bethe-Salpether (BSE) calculation using the `bse_si.py`.
-In the begining of each script (for GW or BSE) there is a check for the presence of the SAVE database.
+In the beginning of each script (for GW or BSE) there is a check for the presence of the SAVE database.
 In case it is not present it will be generated.

-In the `gw_conv_si.py` you will find an example of how ot use the `optimize()` function to converge the calculation parameters.
+In the `gw_conv_si.py` you will find an example of how to use the `optimize()` function to converge the calculation parameters.

 .. code-block:: python